StinanH/RestaurantManager/README.md

 Creates a new user
 ```
 {
-  "name": "string",         <- name of user
+  "name": "string",         <- Name of user
-  "email": "string",        <- email of user
+  "email": "string",        <- Email of user
-  "phoneNumber": "string"   <- phonenumber of user
+  "phoneNumber": "string"   <- Phonenumber of user
 }
 ```
 ### GET - /User/all_users